 The original recipe adapted from Tasty called for a whole 1/2 cup of honey.
 When I read the reviews, a lot of people said the honey taste was overpowering, so I decided to gradually add a little honey at a time.

-When I got to 3 tbsp of honey, the taste was perfect to me.
+When I got to 3 tablespoon of honey, the taste was perfect to me.
 You couldn’t taste the honey, but it just enhanced the sweet mangoes.
 You can add an extra tbps or even more if you want!

 How to make healthy mango sorbet in a blender: